-Announcement of any proposed change of entrance fee or subscription shall be given by notice in a publication of the Society or otherwise to all members affected thereby not less than three months before the effective date of the change.
-Unless objection is raised by at less 10 per cent of all full members within one calendar month of the date of the notice, the change shall become effective.
+Announcement of any proposed change of entrance fee or subscription shall be given by notice in a publication of the Society or otherwise to all members affected thereby.
+Unless exceptional circumstances make it impossible, such notice shall be given not less than two months before the effective date of change.
+Unless objection is raised by at least 10 per cent of all full members within one calendar month of the date of the notice, the change shall become effective.
 If objection is so raised the proposed change(s) shall be placed on the agenda for the next General Meeting when a simple majority shall decide.